UniversalDependencies/docs/_ps/feat/Case.md

 ### <a name="Voc">`Voc`</a>: vocative

 The vocative case is used to address someone.

+Singular Formation:
+* Masculine nouns ending in a consonant, take an unstressed ه _a_.
+* Masculine nouns ending in ی _ay/y_, change the ending to یه _ya_.
+* Feminine nouns ending in a consonant, take an unstressed ې _e_ in the vocative singular.
+* Feminine nouns ending ه _a_, change it to ې _e_ in the vocative singular.
+* Other nouns (both masculine and feminine) remain unchanged.

+The vocative plural is identical with the oblique plural.

 #### Examples
 * ex.: **هلکه**، دلته راشه _**halë́ka**, dë́lta rấša_ “boy, come here”